 We rented a car and drove ourselves into the park and got by without a 4-wheel drive vehicle.
 However, the road is not in the greatest shape.
 A 4-wheel drive vehicle is strongly recommended if you do not want to chance getting stuck in an area with no cellphone reception and very limited traffic.

 About a mile or so before you get to Rio Frio Cave, you will come across an abandoned campsite or village.
 The homes are in serious disrepair, and when we visited there was not a soul in sight.
 It kind of feels eerie, which only adds to the mystic, creepy experience of the cave itself.

 Parking and Entrance to Rio Frio Cave

 There is a small parking area once you arrive at Rio Frio Cave.
 Then it is just a short walk down a well-marked path.
 As you approach the cave, its enormous mouth greets you with a dark allure.

 A makeshift rock staircase guides you into the cave, which is shaped like a horseshoe.
-As you walk deeper into the darkness of the cave you will soon see light peaking out from the other side.
+As you walk deeper into the darkness of the cave you will soon see light peeking out from the other side.

-Visiting Rio Frio Cave with Children
+What to Know about Visiting Rio Frio Cave with Children

 The steps can be somewhat uneven in places, but if you’re careful, it is definitely doable.
 There are also sandy areas located on the floor of the cave that are great if you want to let little ones run around and stretch their legs after the long drive to get there, and a picnic bench located just outside the cave if you want to pack a lunch and stay awhile.